mynameismyna/mynameismyna/README.md

 `.` as the thousands separator and `,` as the decimal separator and are right‑aligned for easier reading.

+Click any column heading to sort the results ascending or descending.
+Numeric columns sort numerically, while text columns sort alphabetically.

 Enter a search term to look up rows in the chosen view.
 The application matches the term across all columns in that view, similar to an elastic search, and displays the results in the table.
 Press **Enter** in the search field or click